 Online Mediation Service: in addition we provide Ireland’s first Online Mediation Service – the reasoning behind setting up this service is because we wanted to support people who are in conflict and either cannot or should not be in the same room with each other; but they still need to sort out disputes such as child access and financial matters.

-Lochlann holds a BA in Psychological Studies and two post graduate diplomas in Psychology and a Postgraduate Health Psychology.
-Lochlann worked in Social Care for many years in the HSE West in residential and long-term family support; he also developed and piloted Galway City Social Work department’s first parenting programme for male caregivers during his time.
+Lochlann Scott Lochlann holds a degree and two post graduate diplomas in Psychology and Health Psychology.
+He worked in Social Care and Social Work departments for many years in the HSE West in residential and long-term family support.
 Previous to his time with the HSE he held multiple management roles in the retail and hospitality sectors.
-Lochlann founded Helplink Support Services in 2012 as he saw there was a need to be more innovative in how we provide mental health and conflict resolution services to our communities both at home and abroad.
-Furthermore, Lochlann is a voluntary Board Director/Member with Mental Health Reform (Ireland).
-He was the winner of the ‘One to Watch’ Social Entrepreneur award at the SCCUL Awards in 2011 and the 2016 runner-up in the Social Entrepreneur of year category.
+Lochlann founded Helplink Support Services in 2012 as he saw there was a need to be more innovative in how we provide accessible mental health and conflict resolution services to our communities both at home and abroad.
+Furthermore, Lochlann is also a voluntary Board Director/Member with Mental Health Reform (Ireland) and he was the winner of the ‘One to Watch’ Social Entrepreneur award at the SCCUL Awards in 2011 and the 2016 runner-up in the Social Entrepreneur of year category.

 Greg McMenamin is Helplink’s Office Administrator, previous to joining Helplink in January 2016 he was an administrator with Maoin Cheoil na Gaillimhe.
 Greg holds a B.A. in English Studies and Sociology and Politics from NUI Galway; he is also the organisation’s GDPR Officer and has completed the ASSIT programme.

 Gilles Varette: Product Support Manager Americas – EMEA CSG International (Chair of Helplink Board)